 by Marian Harman

-Entering the subdivision by Lakeside Terrace off Depot St., one passes by several trailheads, marked by routed posts.
+Entering the subdivision by Lakeside Terrace off Depot St., you pass by several trailheads, marked by routed posts.
 These posts were carved and installed by Boy Scout Evan DeTolla.
 Just past Gooseneck Lane, on the right, is a short trail called the Nutting Trail.
 It leads from Lakeside Terrace on a steep climb up to Nutting Rd., through a white pine forest.
-A bit further along on the left, one passes by an approximately half mile trail called “Shipley Trail”, which leads uphill and ends at Depot St. This trail winds steeply between and behind houses, and through a small boulder-strewn forest.
-Continuing along Lakeside Terrace, one reaches the trailhead for the “Estuary Trail”.
+A bit further along on the left, you pass by an approximately half mile trail called “Shipley Trail”, which leads uphill and ends at Depot St. This trail winds steeply between and behind houses, and through a small boulder-strewn forest.
+Continuing along Lakeside Terrace, you reach the trailhead for the “Estuary Trail”.
 This is my favorite walk at Lakeside Meadows.
-It is a perfect, wide trail for families, introducing children to the wonders of nature, for people recovering from illness or surgery, or for anyone who wants a short walk in an idyllic setting.
+It is a perfect, wide trail for families introducing children to the wonders of nature, for people recovering from illness or surgery, or for anyone who wants a short walk in an idyllic setting.

 Turning left on the Estuary Trail, you can cross a bridge and reach the “Beach Path” which leads to the beach on Nabnasset Lake.
 Walking along the beach, you can follow the “Birchwood Trail” up to Birchwood Drive.
 From Birchwood Drive, you can walk up to the old trolley line, and have a pleasant walk following it in either direction.